 I wish we’d taken the time to add even more campsites on the map as then it’s even easier to change your route.

-Choosing a paddling route in Quetico Provincial Park
+Choosing a canoeing route in Quetico Provincial Park

-I’d recommend at least a week in the park to give you a sense of the place.
-One of the reasons Quetico Provincial Park is such an awesome paddling destination is because you can play with your route even several days in.
+I’d recommend at least a week canoeing Quetico Provincial Park to give you a sense of the place.
+One of the reasons Quetico Provincial Park is such an awesome canoeing destination is because you can play with your route even several days in.
 Look closely at the map and you’ll see how easily you can increase or decrease the length of your route.
 If its windy, choose the smaller lakes; hate portaging – stick to bigger lakes.

 I found sitting down with Shane from Canoe Canada Outfitters to be invaluable when it came to deciding on a route.
 They are also happy to help you over the phone with route planning.